 How to improve attrition rate

-It takes less effort to keep/ retain existing employees than to hire new ones.
+It requires less effort to retain employees than to engage in a lengthy hiring process for new hires.
 Therefore, it is imperative to take proactive measures towards improving employee turnover.
 Here are a few pointers!

 - Maintain a formidable workplace culture by encouraging inclusivity and diversity.